German for Beginners Guide

 Practice with native speakers.

-German Culture Beginners Should Know
+German Culture Beginners should know

 Language learning becomes easier when you understand culture.